tyrostone/tyrostone.github.io/_posts/2016-03-07-automate-free-ebooks-with-go.markdown

 Also worth noting is that I added a "download" flag to the function, such that the comparison would be skipped, and the response would always return to download the book.

 Assuming there would be cases where I did, in fact, want to download the book, I needed a way to notify myself of the book.
 Ultimately, I settled on sending a notification via email.
-Upon making this decision, I saw that Gmail offers a [free SMTP server][gmail-smtp] that lets you senf email to anyone from anywhere using your Gmail email address.
+Upon making this decision, I saw that Gmail offers a [free SMTP server][gmail-smtp] that lets you send email to anyone from anywhere using your Gmail email address.
 Implementing this was a little bit annoying, but luckily, someone else had already done something similar, and posted a gist on [their Github][go-smtp-example].
 To use `smtp.gmail.com`, you must use SSL, which made the Go implementation more interesting:

 To work correctly, I needed to first create a TLS config:
 {% highlight go %}